ddskolla/keymaster/docs/deployment.md

 The keymaster issuing lambda for the target environment will need to be granted permission to assume the relevant roles.

-In high security environments issued credentials maybe wrapped with a KMS key.

 The keymaster terraform code provides an example.